M.E. in Civil Engineering

 Master of Engineering (ME) in Civil Engineering

 For graduation, the ME student is required to complete thirty semester hours of graduate level courses.
-Of this, eighteen semester hours must be earned in the Civil Engineering department.
+Of this, eighteen semester hours must be earned in the School of Civil, Environmental and Infrastructure Engineering.
 Furthermore, at least fifteen semester hours must be 500-level and completed at Southern Illinois University Carbondale.
 Students are required to take CE 593 Civil Engineering Project or a different 500 level Civil Engineering course.
-Students may, with the approval of the Department Chair, also take graduate level courses in other branches of engineering or in areas of science and business, such as physics, geology, chemistry, mathematics, life science, administrative sciences, or computer science.
+Students may, with the approval of the School Director, also take graduate level courses in other branches of engineering or in areas of science and business, such as physics, geology, chemistry, mathematics, life science, administrative sciences, or computer science.